What are common truck accidents?

 We take into account all past, current and future accident-related expenses when we represent injury victims and their families.
 We also understand the urgency of many truck accident investigations.
 Trucking companies only have to keep certain evidence for a limited amount of time.
 This includes Hours of Service (HOS) logs, which state exactly how long the truck driver was on the road and when they last took a mandatory break before the accident.

 Details matter – and so does your case.
 Get the law firm focused on finding the facts and building the strongest possible legal case.
 Contact our law firm and schedule a free consultation with one of our lawyers.
 We know how to negotiate a settlement offer with insurance providers and trucking companies.
 If they don’t cooperate, we won’t hesitate to file a lawsuit against them on your behalf.
-Make an appointment in our Fort Wayne office or one of our other Indiana locations today.
+Make an appointment in our Fort Wayne or Indianapolis office or one of our other Indiana locations today.

 Accidents caused by tractor-trailers, 18-wheelers and semi-trucks are among the most serious accidents on the road.
 Because tractor-trailers are significantly larger and are often involved in high-speed highway accidents, the injuries involved in such collisions can be catastrophic.